OrbitalEnterprises/eve-xml-api-proxy/README.md

 ## Deployment

-The web.xml file contains one parameter substitution which must be defined in order to set the appropriate base path for Swagger.
-This path is the root of all proxy endpoints.
+This project is designed to easily deploy in a standard Servlet container.
+There is one parameter substitution which must be made in the web.xml file.
+This substitution defines the base path for Swagger which in turn defines the root of all proxy endpoints.

 If you are building with Maven, then this path can be defined with a property in your settings.xml: